Description:

 Cyclic Redundancy Check routines.
-These are reasonably fast
+These are reasonably fast checksum routines, but not suitable for cryptographic use.

-They are useful for simple error detection, eg. a 32-bit CRC will
+They are useful for simple error detection, eg. a 32-bit CRC will detect a single error burst of up to 32 bits.

-Example: #include <ccan/crc/crc.h>
+#include <ccan/crc/crc.h>

 #include <stdio.h>